Alchemy PsychotherapyAlchemy

 Is IFS the same as parts therapy?

 IFS is a specific model of parts work developed by Richard Schwartz.
-The broader category of "parts therapy" includes other approaches such as ego state therapy and voice dialogue.
-They share the premise that the mind has subpersonalities, but they differ in technique, structure, and theoretical assumptions about the Self.
+The broader category of parts therapy includes other approaches such as ego state therapy and voice dialogue.
+They share the premise that the mind has subpersonalities but differ in technique, structure, and theoretical assumptions about the Self.

 Who should not do IFS therapy?